(Photograph copyright House of Switzerland)

 Switzerland has always been something of an anomaly among the world's leading nations.
 A landlocked yet famously neutral territory, a country where democracy is something so much more than a nine-letter word.
 And a nation of cultural and linguistic diversity with an international outlook and a winning mentality.

-The Swiss are a nation of individuals bound by a common pursuit of excellence.
+The Swiss are a nation of individuals bound by a shared pursuit of excellence.
 And Roger Federer, the greatest tennis player of all time, might also be the greatest exponent of Swissness...